-benefits.
-The application may be writt online or telephonic, and must be appli serm Definition by Allocoo. upplication N' A method for a person to apply for MA benefits.
+Term Definition Application A method for a person to apply for MA benefits.
 The application may be written, online or telephonic, and must be approved by AHCCCS.

 An application is submitted containing all of the required information.

 Programs and Legal Authority